cyberformed/website/README.md

 # Yupserve Website #
 Website Configuration

+The application has been built up using PHP and MySQL database.

 Clone or Download the report from GitHub to your local directory and place it on your server.

 #### DB Connection ####